Maestro

 Registering Sounds

-Before Maestro can reference a music track, the sound must be registered in vanilla Minecraft.
-This is done using the standard sounds.json file.
+Before Maestro can reference a track, it must be registered as a vanilla sound event using the standard sounds.json file.

 Maestro references sound events, not raw audio files.

-sounds.jsonassigns a sound event ID to your .ogg file, which Maestro can then use in music definitions.
+sounds.jsonassigns a sound event ID to one or more.oggfiles, which Maestro then uses in music definitions.

 Example: sounds.json